 Like the previously mentioned Plymouth Rock, Sussex chickens also stand out as dedicated mothers.

-Now, these ornamental birds are one of the very few that show the same fancy feathering patterns in both females and males.
+These ornamental birds are one of the very few that show the same fancy feathering patterns in both females and males.

-Sebright chickens are confident and active, yet tame in personality.
+Sebright chickens are confident and active yet tame in personality.

 A Serama’s egg, for instance, will seem tiny in comparison to that of a Booted or a Brahma bantam egg.
 It is only natural that the smaller the bird, the smaller the egg, and vice versa.

-As with egg shell color, the egg laying capabilities will also vary from breed to breed.
+As with eggshell color, the egg-laying capabilities will also vary from breed to breed.

 Let us know all about your bantam thoughts, questions, ideas, and opinions in the comment section below and, if you found this article useful – which we hope you did – don’t forget to pass it on to your fowl-aficionado friends!